“What you can imagine depends on what you know.” –Daniel C. Dennett

 Not really.
 That is a mathematical idealization of a neuron.
 Its actually more like that in kT-RAM than it is in a real neuron.
 Although I would say that this separation you are referring to is not like the separation in a digital computer.
 Also, you left out learning in this idealization.
 Just zoom into a (real) dendrite a little, or a (real) neuron, or anything (real).
 At some point you will see that the idealization of memory and processing being separate does not hold.
 To describe anything you will need both state information (physical objects or ‘memory’) and transformations (laws of physics acting on those objects).
 A neuron does not separate memory and processing and shuttle bits back and forth.
 It is a merging of memory and processing.
 A synapse is not memory and it is not processing — it is a merging of the two.
 A soma is not memory and it is not processing.
 Its a merging of the two.
 And so on.

 AHaH Computing “crosses the technology stack”, so my advice is to learn as much as you can about the whole process of computing, from silicon wafers to real-world application development.
 I would then focus on one or two levels of the stack.
 Physics: Classical including Electricity & Magnetism and Thermodynamics.
 If you want to go into memristor device fabrication you will need Quantum and Physical Chemistry.
 In terms of Thermodynamics, be careful here.
 Be sure to check out some “fringe” stuff like Constructal Theory.
 The goal is to understand how life works as a physical process, and modern physics educations have very little if nothing to say about it.
 They can, however, give you solid foundations.
 Electronics: You could specialize here or, just get a good overview.
 Introduction to electronics is a must.
 After that you should know the basics of VLSI and how chips are made.
 Circuit design, both analog and digital.
 CS: Foundations in computing.
 You need to really understand how modern processors work, and how code gets turned into instructions that execute on processors.
 If you specialize here, do not forget about what is occurring at a physical level!
 Get really good at linux, and understand how the operating system connects to low-level peripherals and co-processors.
 Machine Learning: Overview of existing methods (decision trees/forrest, SVM, Neural Networks, Baysian Models, etc) and domains (perception, planning, control).
 Unsupervised learning.
 Focus on methods that have been commercialized in the real-world and try to understand why.
 If you specialize here, do not forget about what is occurring at a physical level in the computers!
 The machine learning community is notorious for simultaneously exploiting hardware accelerators while also deemphasizing their importance.
 They (for the most part) see hardware as something that should support their algorithms, not something that is intertwined with algorithms and physics.
 Neuroscience/Computational Neuroscience: Be very careful here!
 Use (biological) neuroscience as inspiration, but try not to fall into the “lets mimic” camp as a route to understanding learning algorithms.
 The brain is far too complex to focus on the minute details if your goal is useful technology.
 Many in the neuromorphic community have large blinders on in regards to real-world problem solving and the results are chips that are only useful in a narrow context.
 The ML community is better focused in this regard, but they in turn have a “hardware blindspot”.
 Rhetoric & Debate Learn how to communicate effectively with other people.
 Get good at recognizing logical fallacies.
-Technology is intertwined with money and egos.
+Technology is heavily intertwined with money and egos.
 For whatever reason, folks tend to get really stubborn and angry around ideas that threaten the status quo.
 They will react with arguments that on the surface may seem reasonable but after inspection are illogical.
 While technology is the foundation, our economy is driven by the interactions of people and human communications.

 AHaH nodes are building blocks.
 You use them to build models, and we have only just begun doing that.
 We are aiming for all sorts of models across perception, planning and control.
 We have shown decision trees, linear classifiers, fully-connected layers, combinatorial solvers, robotic arm actuators, reconfigurable logic and more.
 Our goal with the paper was not to show a model.
 It was to show a generic adaptive building block circuit that can be used to make many models.

 Backprop is a wonderfully useful algorithm and works well with current methods of computing.
 However, it is clear that backprop is not operating in the brain (at least in the way it is currently formulated mathematically) and hence there are clearly other methods available.
 When constraining solutions based on physics and circuits, so as to side-step the adaptive power problem, backprop becomes problematic.
 It is important to understand how intertwined machine learning is with the computational platforms that enable it.
 When the constraints of those platforms change, the optimal machine learning models change.
 Large GPU back-prop trained models today contain perhaps 100 million to 1 billion weights.
 The human cortex contains about 150,000 billion synapses and consumes about billion time less energy and space.
 That said, we’ve seen a few studies showing how to attain backprop operating in interesting ways that may be easy to port to kT-RAM and memristors in general, for example here.
-Here is one of backpropigation’s inventors, Geoffrey Hinton, talking about back prop and STDP.
+A number of groups are working on neuromemristive back-prop.
+Here is one of backpropagation’s inventors, Geoffrey Hinton, talking about back prop and STDP.
 Once we develop and perfect AHaH based methods that achieve primary performance parity with existing methods like backprop, Knowm will dominate in secondary metrics such as power efficiency, speed, and cost.
 At that point, backprop as it currently exists will be obsolete.
-Until then, memristors are likely still going to be the most efficient path to implementation of the backpropigation algorithm in hardware.
+Until then, memristors are likely still going to be the most efficient path to implementation of the backpropagation algorithm in hardware.

 You are correct.
 For spreadsheets and email apps, that architecture is fine.
 But for processing the vast amounts of data needed for real-time machine learning apps, it’s a serious problem.
 CPUs are being designed with memory closer to the processor, they are making multi-core processors, and there are new chips like Adapteva’s Epiphany.
 All of these tricks reduce the distance between processor and memory.
 Nature, on the other hand, uses a different approach to computing.
 It’s a system where the processor is the memory.
 The distance is zero.
 With memristors, the same can be achieved.
 One way to do it would be our proposed Thermodynamic-RAM.
 We write about it in a paper, which has a historical background section to give some perspective.